-If you have been using your Confluence instance for a while then you may have existing pages that need to be classified.
-Instead of doing this within each individual page which would be time consuming and tedious, you can use the Bulk Change feature to apply classification levels to pages in bulk.
+If you have been using your Confluence instance for a while, then you may have existing pages that need to be classified.
+Instead of doing this within each individual page which would be time-consuming and tedious, you can use the Bulk Change (D) feature to apply classification levels to pages in bulk.

-To use this feature we recommend taking a look at the bulk change guide for more information.
+To use this feature, we recommend looking at the bulk change guide for more information.

 And after completing step 5, you’re done! 🎉

-Whilst those are the main steps needed to setup Compliance for Confluence it does come with other features so be sure to check out the rest of our documentation and how-to videos.
-We’re here to help if you have any questions or want to chat to our team so please let us know and we’ll be in touch!
+While those are the main steps needed to set up Compliance for Confluence, it does come with other features, so be sure to check out the rest of our documentation and how-to videos.
+We’re here to help if you have any questions or want to chat with our team, so please let us know, and we’ll be in touch!